 In addition, although we do not rely on Yuxing's revenue, Yuxing's VIE structure is subject to uncertainty amid the PRC's changing legislative practice.
-In January 2015, China's Ministry of Commerce unveiled a draft legislation that could change how the government is regulating corporate structures, especially for VIEs controlled by foreign investments.
-Instead of looking at "ownership", the draft law focused on the entities or individuals hold control of a VIE.
-If a VIE is deemed to be controlled by foreign investors, it may be barred from operating in restricted sectors or the prohibited sectors listed on a "negative list", where only companies controlled by Chinese nationals could operate, even if structured as VIEs.
+In January 2015, China's Ministry of Commerce unveiled draft legislation that could change how the government regulates corporate structures, especially for VIEs controlled by foreign investments.
+Instead of looking at "ownership," the draft law focuses on the entities or individuals who control a VIE.
+If a VIE is deemed to be controlled by foreign investors, it may be barred from operating in restricted sectors or the prohibited sectors listed on a "negative list," where only companies controlled by Chinese nationals could operate, even if structured as VIEs.

-If the draft law is implemented in any form, and that the Company's business was characterized as one of the "restricted" or "prohibited" sectors, Yuxing may be barred from operation which will materially adversely affect our business.
+If the draft law is implemented in any form, and the Company's business is characterized as one of the "restricted" or "prohibited" sectors, Yuxing may be barred from operation, which would materially adversely affect our business.